Workers' Party (Ireland)

 The Workers' Party (Páirtí na nOibrithe) is an Irish republican, Marxist–Leninist communist party active in both the Republic of Ireland and Northern Ireland.

-The party formerly asserted a claim of direct descent from the original Sinn Féin organisation founded in 1905 by Arthur Griffith.
+The party can be considered a direct descendant of the original Sinn Féin organisation founded in 1905 by Arthur Griffith.
 It took its current form in 1970 following a division within Sinn Féin, in which the majority faction followed the leadership in a Marxist direction.

 It was known as Sinn Féin (Gardiner Place) or Official Sinn Féin, to distinguish it from the minority faction of "Sinn Féin (Kevin Street)" or "Provisional Sinn Féin".
 It changed its name from Sinn Féin to Sinn Féin The Workers' Party in 1977 and then to the Workers' Party in 1982.
-In that time, Provisional Sinn Féin came to be known simply as Sinn Féin.
 Both groups were tied to corresponding paramilitary groups, with Official Sinn Féin tied to the Official Irish Republican Army.

-By the late 1980s, the party had broken through electorally in the Republic of Ireland and at its peak it elected 7 TDs at the 1989 general election and 21 councillors at the 1991 local elections.
-However, following the fall of the Berlin Wall and collapse of the Soviet Union in the early 1990s, almost all the party's elected members broke away and formed Democratic Left in 1992.
-Since 1992 the party has existed as a microparty.
-A 2021 split in the party left the party's status disputed.
+The party reached its electoral peak in the Republic of Ireland at the 1989 general election, winning seven TDs.
+In 1992, following disputes over ideology, party organisation and alleged links to the Official IRA, six of its seven TDs left to form Democratic Left, which merged with the Labour Party in 1999.
+The continuing Workers' Party retained its Marxist–Leninist orientation.
+It has since operated on a smaller scale, retaining local representation for periods but failing to regain representation in Dáil Éireann.
+A further split occurred in 2021, when a group led by Ted Tynan broke away and continued using the Workers' Party name.